CNNMoney obtained a copy of the contract that Bachelor in Paradise contestants signed and it’s a doozy.

 In a nutshell: You sign your life away.

-According to the contract, contestants agree that “actions and the actions of others displayed in the Series may be disparaging, defamatory, embarrassing or of an otherwise unfavorable nature and may expose me to public ridicule, humiliation, or condemnation.”
+According to the contract, contestants agree that “actions and the actions of others displayed in the Series may be disparaging, defamatory, embarrassing or of an otherwise unfavorable nature and may expose [them] to public ridicule, humiliation, or condemnation.”

 That said, any unlawful behavior is not allowed.
 Sexual contact is discouraged, but the show is not liable if anything ensues.